mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 The consumer's :class:`~Consumer.handle_response()` method does this automatically, based on the :class:`~pittgoogle.types.Response()` returned by the :ref:`user callback <user callback>`.

+**Kafka comparison**:
 This is a similar concept to setting the offset in an Apache Kafka topic/subscription.
 However, a major difference is that Pub/Sub messages are not ordered[\*], so one cannot "fast-forward" or "rewind" the stream in the same way.
 Every Pub/Sub message is delivered, processed, and ack'd or nack'd independently.

-[\*] Unless the subscription has been explicitly configured to behave otherwise.
+[\*] True by default, but the subscription can be configured differently.